An Interface Specification

 M P I = Message Passing Interface

-The MPI standard has gone through a number of revisions, with the most recent version being MPI-3.x
+The MPI standard has gone through a number of revisions, with the most recent version being MPI-5.0 (This tutorial will be focused on MPI 4.2, the version widely available on LC systems)

 Interface specifications have been defined for C and Fortran90 language bindings: